sanity-io/next-sanity/README.md

    * You might need this if you host the preview on a different url than Sanity Studio */
   token: '<sanity access token>',
+  EventSource:
-  EventSource: /* provide your own event source implementation.
-Required in browsers to support the above token parameter. */ }
+    EventSourcePolyfill /* provide your own event source implementation.
+Required in browsers to support the above token parameter. */,

+  // Optional allow list filter for document types.
+You can use this to limit the amount of documents by declaring the types you want to sync.
+Note that since you're fetching a subset of your dataset, queries that works against your Content Lake might not work against the local groq-store.
+  includeTypes: ['page', 'product', 'sanity.imageAsset'], }
 ```